1st Meditation on The Lord's Prayer -- God's Glory

 spirit.

-father is why he gives good gifts to his children.
+is why He gives good gifts to His children.
 He bestows them out of love.
+This

-This meditation may also help us alleviate mental and spiritual suffering that
+meditation may also help us alleviate mental and spiritual suffering that is

 gender, ethnicity, or physical condition.
 We start to understand that when we